jishnujayakumar/MLRC2020-EmbedKGQA/train_embeddings/README.md

 ```
 - **Output path**: `$EMBED_KGQA_DIR/kg_embeddings/MetaQA/....`

-- After training the respective MetaQA KG dataset, place the output to predined path to train the QA dataset
+- After training the respective MetaQA KG dataset, place the output to predefined path to train the QA dataset
     -   For MetaQA_half dataset
         -   ```bash
             # For MetaQA_half dataset